 - Beat in the white chocolate.

-- Spread over the top of the cakes with a palate knife.
+- Spread over the top of the cooled cakes with a palate knife.

-I’m also adding this to Made With Love Mondays, a blogging event created by Javelin Warrior which I keep meaning to enter but never seem to manage.
-The aim is to encourage people to make everything from scratch rather than using ready made items.
+I’m also adding these bilberry cupcakes to Made With Love Mondays.
+This is a blogging event created by Javelin Warrior which I keep meaning to enter but never seem to manage.
+The aim is to encourage people to make everything from scratch rather than use ready made items.